Grades Teachers and Assistants

 Michael grew up in Northern Wisconsin, but has resided in Colorado for over five years.
 He received an undergraduate degree in Exercise Science from Northern Michigan University, and completed his Post Baccalaureate teaching degree at the University of Northern Colorado.
 He loves teaching and sharing his knowledge of physical education, while making a lasting impact on his students.
 He also shares a love and passion for music and coaching.
 In his spare time, Michael enjoys backpacking, hiking, snowboarding, and anything that involves travel and adventure!
 Michael is excited to be part of the Mountain Sage community where he can share his passion for movement with students.

-Myles Roberts, Middle School Music Assistant
+Myles Roberts, Music

 Myles Roberts started playing the flute at the age of 12, and has since won numerous National and International Competitions.
 He is an avid performer, and enjoys sharing all this knowledge through teaching.
 Myles is currently in the final phase of his Doctoral Degree at UNCO.